Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Preliminaries

-Now we generalize \cite[Lemma~3.14]{Q} to the case that $\T$ is an arbitrary triangulation of $\surfo$.
-Recall that $\T^\ast$ be the dual triangulation of $\T$.
+Now we generalize \cite[Lemma~3.14]{QQ} to the case that $\T$ is an arbitrary triangulation of $\surfo$.
+Recall that $\T^\ast$ is the dual triangulation of $\T$.

 \begin{lemma} Let $\eta$ be a closed arc in $\CA(\surfo)$ which is not in $\T^\ast$.
-Then there are two arcs $\alpha$, $\beta$ in $\CA(\surfo)$ such that \numbers \item $\Int_{\surf-\bigtriangleup}(\alpha,\beta)=0 \quad(\text{so }\Int(\alpha,\beta)\leq1)$, \item $\eta=B_\alpha(\beta)\ \text{or}\ \eta=B_\alpha^{-1}(\beta)$, \item $\Int(\gamma_i,\alpha)<\Int(\gamma_i,\eta)$ and $\Int(\gamma_i,\beta)<\Int(\gamma_i,\eta)$ for any $\gamma_i\in\T$. \ends \end{lemma}
+Then there are two arcs $\alpha$, $\beta$ in $\CA(\surfo)$ such that \numbers \item $\Int_{\surf-\Tri}(\alpha,\beta)=0 \quad(\text{so }\Int(\alpha,\beta)\leq1)$, \item $\eta=B_\alpha(\beta)\ \text{or}\ \eta=B_\alpha^{-1}(\beta)$, \item $\Int(\gamma_i,\alpha)<\Int(\gamma_i,\eta)$ and $\Int(\gamma_i,\beta)<\Int(\gamma_i,\eta)$ for any $\gamma_i\in\T$. \ends \end{lemma}

 \begin{proof} Assume that $\eta$ has minimal intersections with the arcs in $\T$ without loss of generality.
-If $\eta$ intersects at least three triangles of $\T$, then the assertion holds by the proof of \cite[Lemma~3.14]{Q}.
-Thus we can suppose that $\eta$ intersects exactly two triangles of $\T$ with the endpoints $P_0$ and $P_1$.
+If $\eta$ intersects at least three triangles of $\T$, then the assertion holds by the proof of \cite[Lemma~3.14]{QQ}.
+Thus we can suppose that $\eta$ intersects exactly two triangles of $\T$.